Founded in 1840

 Calcasieu Parish is comprised of the cities and towns of Lake Charles, Sulphur, Westlake, DeQuincy and Vinton, town of Iowa, and communities of Carlyss, Gillis, Hayes, Starks and Moss Bluff.
 This corner of the state was the famed “no-man’s land” where the pirates met the cowboys, and where Cajuns, Creoles, German immigrants, Midwesterners and pioneers from the South and West met to build a unique and vibrant urban community.

 Points of Interest

-- Step back in time and experience history at museums, including: the DeQuincy Railroad Museum, the USS Orleck Naval Museum, the Mardi Gras Museum, the Imperial Calcasieu Museum and the Brimstone Museum.
+- Step back in time and experience history at museums, including: the DeQuincy Railroad Museum, the Mardi Gras Museum, the Imperial Calcasieu Museum and the Brimstone Museum.

 - Travel the more than 180-mile Creole Natural Trail All-America Road, a designated scenic byway and affectionately known as Louisiana’s Outback.
 Kick-off the journey at Creole Nature Trail Adventure Point - a free, fun attraction that immerses you in nature through imaginative, hands-on displays.